dictadata/storage-tracts/README.md

     storage-etl [-t tractsFile] [tractName] [schemaName]

   tractsFile
-    JSON configuration file that defines tracts, plug-ins and logging.
+    JSON file that defines tracts, plug-ins and logging.
-    Default configuration file is ./etl_tracts.json
+    Default tracts file is ./etl_tracts.json

   tractName
-    The tract to follow in the configuration file.
+    The tract to follow in the tracts file.
     If "action" is not defined in the tract then action defaults to the tractName.

   schemaName